runemalm/OpenDDD.NET/docs/building-blocks.rst

 Domain Services
 ###############

 Domain Services encapsulate domain-specific operations that do not naturally belong to an entity or value object.
-They implement ``IDomainService`` or an interface extending it and provide operations that cross multiple aggregates or entities.
+They implement ``IDomainService`` or an interface extending it and provide operations that may cross multiple aggregates or entities.

 Domain Services are auto-registered using a convention-based mechanism: